-How to get the best out of your wood burning stove
+How to use your stove

 How your stove burns, is a big part of the pleasure that it brings, providing a captivating visual experience.
 Whether it’s the beautiful and controllable burn of our solid fuel stoves or the realistic log fire effect of our gas stoves, a Chesneys appliance will always be a treat for the eye and create a wonderful, cosy atmosphere.